 When hope feels distant, return to the Word of God.
 His promises are a wellspring of encouragement and strength.
 For example, Psalm 30:5 declares that though weeping may endure for the night, joy comes in the morning.
 Isaiah 40:31 promises that those who hope in the Lord will renew their strength—they will soar on wings like eagles, run and not grow weary, walk and not faint.
 Jeremiah 29:11 reassures us that God’s plans are for our good, to give us a future filled with hope.

 Hope is not passive.
 It requires us to actively trust God, even when we don’t see the whole picture.
 It calls us to believe that He is working behind the scenes, orchestrating His perfect plan for our lives.
 In moments of doubt, choose to cling to hope.
+That’s where God’s Word: Filled with words of inspiration, come into your life with great impact.
 When fear whispers that things will never change, remember that God specializes in the impossible.

 A Word of Hope: